Baliung River

 The Baliung River is a river flowing in southern Java, within the Banten province, Indonesia.
 The upstream starts in the southern mountains of Java; it flows southward into the Indian Ocean, about 130 km southwest of Jakarta.

 Hydrology

-The watershed area (Daerah Aliran Sungai) of the Baliung River belongs to the Cibaliung–Cisawarna river region (Wilayah Sungai), one of the four river region in Banten, and one of the two river area under the authority of Banten province.
+The watershed area (Daerah Aliran Sungai) of the Baliung River belongs to the Cibaliung–Cisawarna River region (Wilayah Sungai), one of the four river region in Banten, and one of the two river areas under the authority of Banten province.
 There are 75 watershed areas in the Cibaliung–Cisawarna river region.

 Geography

-The river flows in the southwest area of Java with predominantly tropical rainforest climate (designated as Af in the Köppen–Geiger climate classification).
+The river flows in the southwest area of Java with a predominantly tropical rainforest climate (designated as Af in the Köppen–Geiger climate classification).
 The annual average temperature in the area is 23 °C. The warmest month is March, when the average temperature is around 26 °C, and the coldest is May, at 21 °C. The average annual rainfall is 3842 mm.
-The wettest month is December, with an average of 497 mm rainfall, and the driest is September, with 89 mm rainfall.
+The wettest month is December, with an average of 497 mm of rainfall, and the driest is September, with 89 mm of rainfall.